Iraqis Marvel At Ancient Iraq In New 'Assassin's Creed' Game

-Baghdad: Iraqi gamers celebrated the release Thursday of the latest instalment of the "Assassin's Creed" action-adventure saga, set in ninth century Baghdad during the Abbasid Caliphate.
+(MENAFN- Jordan Times) BAGHDAD - Iraqi gamers celebrated the release on Thursday of the latest instalment of the "Assassin's Creed" action-adventure saga, set in ninth century Baghdad during the Abbasid Caliphate.

 In the game, the hooded and stealthy hero fights his way through an ancient maze of alleyways, souks and rooftops, rendered in loving detail with what its creators say is the help of historical sources.